What is Neuropsychology?

 It may be conducted individually or with a group of people who have similar problems.

-Post Traumatic Stress Disorder (PTSD) results from exposure to an overwhelming stressful event or series of events, such as an automobile accident, work place injury, natural disaster, war, physical or sexual assault.
+Post-Traumatic Stress Disorder (PTSD) results from exposure to an overwhelming stressful event or series of events, such as an automobile accident, workplace injury, natural disaster, war, physical or sexual assault.
 It is a normal reaction to an abnormal situation.
 Most survivors of trauma experience some degree of stress reactions (such as nightmares, flashbacks, difficulty sleeping, feeling detached) yet return to normal given a little time.
 However, for some these reactions do not go away on their own, or may even get worse over time.
 These individuals may develop PTSD.

-Post Traumatic Stress Disorder is an anxiety disorder that can occur after experiencing or witnessing a traumatic event.
+Post-Traumatic Stress Disorder is an anxiety disorder that can occur after experiencing or witnessing a traumatic event.

 People with PTSD develop three different kinds of symptoms:

-In addition, we now know that there are biological changes that are associated with PTSD.
+- We also know that there are biological changes that are associated with PTSD.
 People with PTSD often may develop depression, substance abuse, problems with memory and cognition, and physical and mental health problems.
 These problems may lead to impairment in the person’s ability to function in social or family life.
 PTSD can contribute to occupational instability, marital and family problems.

-People with PTSD relive the traumatic event.
+Re-experiencing the event People with PTSD relive the traumatic event.
 They may have upsetting memories that can come back when they are not expecting them.
 They may be triggered by a reminder such as when a combat veteran hears a car backfire, a motor vehicle accident victim drives by a car accident or a rape victim sees a news report of a recent sexual assault.
-These memories can cause both emotional and physical reactions, sometimes feeling so real it is as if the event is actually happening again.
+These memories can cause both emotional and physical reactions, sometimes feeling so real it is as if the event is happening again.
 This is called a "flashback."
-Reliving the event may cause intense feelings of fear, helplessness and horror similar to the feelings they had when the event first took place.
+Reliving the event may cause intense feelings of fear, helplessness, and horror similar to the feelings they had when the event first took place.

-People make an extra effort to prevent the recurrence of the traumatic event by avoiding situations that trigger memories, such as places where the trauma occurred or seeing TV programs or news reports about similar events.
+Avoidance People make an extra effort to prevent the recurrence of the traumatic event by avoiding situations that trigger memories, such as places where the trauma occurred or seeing TV programs or news reports about similar events.
 They may avoid other sights, sounds, smells or people that are reminders.
 Some people try to distract themselves with busy activities to avoid thinking about the traumatic event.

-People with PTSD may feel constantly alert after the traumatic event.
+Arousal People with PTSD may feel constantly alert after the traumatic event.
 This is known as increased emotional arousal and it can cause difficulty sleeping, outbursts of anger or irritability and difficulty concentrating.
 They may find that they are constantly ‘on guard’ for signs of danger and they may also startle easily.

 About 60% of men and 50% of women experience a traumatic event in their lifetime and most who are exposed to a traumatic event will have some of the symptoms of PTSD in the days and weeks to follow.
-For some, these symptoms are more severe and long lasting.
+For some, these symptoms are more severe and long-lasting.
 The reasons why some people develop PTSD are still being studied.
 There are biological, psychological and social factors that affect its development.

 It is very common for other conditions to occur along with PTSD.
 More than half of men with PTSD also have problems with alcohol.
 The next most common is depression followed by behavioral problems and then drug abuse.
 In women, depression is the most common followed by anxiety and then alcohol or prescription medication abuse.

 People with PTSD often have problems functioning.
-In general, they experience more unemployment, divorce or separation, spouse abuse and job loss.
+In general, they experience more unemployment, divorce or separation, spouse abuse, and job loss.
 They may experience a wide variety of physical and emotional symptoms.

-PTSD can be managed through self directed techniques that can be learned in psychotherapy.
+PTSD can be managed through self-directed techniques that can be learned in psychotherapy.
 The symptoms can be improved with medicines such as antidepressants.
 People in treatment often reveal concealed wounds, resolve guilt and reduce the effect of the traumatic incident.
 Treatment enables the person to transition back into a meaningful life.